 Many surgical treatment options are available for cranial cruciate ligament injury.

-Probably the most common and most recommended by surgical experts is the TPLO.
+Probably the most common surgery, and most recommended by surgical experts is the TPLO.

 TPLO (Tibial Plateau Leveling Osteotomy)